Top Geographic and Location Pay Differences

 In this case, if geographic pay differentials are driven by work location, changing your work location but not your home could trigger a reduction in pay.
 However, your own cost of living would not be going down.
 Indeed, your total income tax bill would still be at the higher rate of the state in which you reside.
 You should determine in advance whether the company has exceptions for scenarios such as this.

 Also note that, because federal income tax rates are the same nationwide, many people in the highest tax brackets are there simply because they live in higher-cost (and thus higher-wage) regions.
 Even before taxes, many of these people have a lower standard of living than people in lower tax brackets living elsewhere.
-This is another key consideration if you are open to living and working in a wide variety of places.
+It is another key consideration if you are open to living and working in a wide variety of places.